louismarcel90/OpsPilot-AI/README.md

 # 📌 OpsPilot AI — *Enterprise-Grade AI SaaS Platform*

-## 1. 🧠 What This Project Is / Why It Exists
+## 1. 🧠 What is OpsPilot AI / Why It Exists

 OpsPilot AI is a secure, audit-ready SaaS platform designed to demonstrate how AI can be safely embedded into enterprise operations.